harishnkr/bsol/.github/README.md

-# Black Screen of Life
+# Blue Screen of Life

 Embrace the Blue Screen.